-The Odysseus programme supports outstanding researchers who have built up a career outside Flanders.
-The programme provides start-up funding in order to develop a research group within a Flemish university or to set up a research line and become progressively more involved in the Flemish research establishment.
+The Odysseus programme provides outstanding researchers who have built up a career outside Belgium, a start-up funding in order to develop or to set up a research line during a five-year period a research group within a Flemish university, potentially in collaboration with (an)other Flemish research organisation(s), and become progressively more involved in the Flemish research landscape.

-What makes this programme unique is the combination of a permanent position at a Flemish university and sufficient project funding to establish your own research team.
+What makes this programme unique is the combination of a position at a Flemish university and sufficient project funding to establish their own research team.
 This symbiosis forms the ideal starting point to attract high level, international research to Flanders.

 Profile and conditions

 - Only the universities in the Flemish Community can, potentially in collaboration with (an)other Flemish research organisation(s), nominate candidates at the FWO.

 As an eligible candidate (for Type I as well as for Type II):

 - you shall have a main appointment of minimum 80% at a foreign institution on the date of the FWO deadline.

 - you shall have been affiliated with a foreign institution, with an appointment of minimum 80%, for at least three years in the past five years preceding the FWO submission deadline.
 During this period abroad, you shall have had an appointment of maximum 10% in Belgium.

 - you are only allowed to submit one application per Odysseus call.